-The RIDA[®]GENE MRSA is a multiplex real-time PCR for the direct, qualitative detection and differentiation of methicillin-resistant Staphylococcus aureus (MRSA) and methicillin-sensitive Staphylococcus aureus (MSSA) or methicillin-resistant coagulase-negative Staphylococci.

-After DNA-isolation, amplification of the mecA / mecC gene, SCCmec / orfX junction (types I, II, III, IV,V, VI, VII, IX, X and XI) and the SA442 gene (if present) specific for MRSA occurs.
+The RIDA®GENE MRSA LC2.0 is a multiplex real-time PCR for the direct, qualitative detection and differentiation of methicillin-resistant Staphylococcus aureus (MRSA) and methicillin-sensitive Staphylococcus aureus (MSSA) or methicillin-resistant coagulase-negative Staphylococci.
+After DNA-isolation, amplification of the mecA / mecC gene and SCCmec / orfX junction (types I, II, III, IV, V, VI, VII, IX, X, XI) specific for MRSA occurs (if present).

 The amplified targets are detected with hydrolysis probes, which are labeled at one end with a quencher and at the other end with a fluorescent reporter dye (fluorophore).
 In the presence of a target the probes hybridize to the amplicons.
 During the extension step the Taq-polymerase breaks the reporter-quencher proximity.
 The reporter emits a fluorescent signal which is detected by the optical unit of a real-time PCR instrument.
 The fluorescence signal increases with the amount of formed amplicons.
-The RIDA[®]GENE MRSA assay contains an Internal Control DNA (ICD) as an internal control of sample preparation procedure and to determine possible PCR-inhibition.
+The RIDA®GENE MRSA LC2.0 assay contains an Internal Control DNA (ICD) as an internal control of sample preparation procedure and to determine possible PCR-inhibition.